abdalrahman-alhmouz/reading-notes-4/401/EngineeringTopics.md

 ## Solving Problems
     Before we start solving any problem we have to read it well and fully understand it to avoid errors during coding
-    also the best practice is to solve the problem manually with 3 sets of sample data then optimize it to a manual steps (you can write the steps as a pseudo-code ) and after that optimize it to a real code
+    also the best practice is to solve the problem manually with 3 sets of sample data then optimize it to manual steps (you can write the steps as a pseudo-code ) and after that optimize it to a real code

 ## Act like you make $1000/hr
    from this article I figured out that if I placed a high value on my time, a lot of things will change, I will stop saying yes for a lot of things, I will think twice before I spend time for anything
    Also I liked this qoute :